bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Scroll refactor
 * Eventually pass actions as json.
 * Only scroll lyric collapsed if not already collapsed?
+* Scroll first and then pass callback to select verse.

 # Issues
 * What is mapIsSelectPlayReady?